ganioc/html-stitch/README.md

 # html-stitch

-> The best Grunt plugin ever.
+> Grunt plugin to solve the problem of light-weight html file templating engine for Yeoman.

 ## Getting Started
 This plugin requires Grunt.